Dasatinib Viatris (Dasatinib)

 Seek immediate medical attention if you experience:

-• swelling, weight gain, shortness of breath or chest pain
+• Swelling, weight gain, shortness of breath, or chest pains

-• dark colored urine or yellowing of skin and eyes, nausea, loss of appetite, light-colored bowel movements
+• Dark colored urine or yellowing of skin and eyes

-• reduction in white blood cells (used to fight infection)
+• Reduction in red or white blood cells

 Important Warnings

-There are several important warnings and precautions to be aware of before taking Dasatinib Viatris.
+There are several important warnings to consider before taking Dasatinib Viatris.

 Who Should Not Take Dasatinib Viatris